-- 37. From the Debug menu, select Launch Software Debugger.
-This is simply a GUI interface that connects to the GDB debugger running on the MicroBlaze that can be used to debug code on the processor.
-In GDB, select the Run menu and Connect to Target submenu.
-A Target Selection dialog box is displayed.
-Select Remote/TCP: XMD as the target.
-Enter localhost as the hostname.
-Enter 1234 as the port.
+- 38. Select Run menu → Connect to Target.
 Ensure that Set Breakpoint at 'main' and Set Breakpoint at 'exit' are checked.
 Click OK.
-The processor will be stopped at a breakpoint at the beginning of the program. - Return to your XMD window.
+The processor will be stopped at a breakpoint at the beginning of the program.
+Return to your XMD window.
 By observing the response of this window, you can see that XMD is a GDB server.
 It accepts the TCP connection from GDB and facilitates debug between GDB and the target board. - In your XMD window, check a number of the instructions at 0x800 and above.
 Here it is probably easier to use the disassemble command rather than the memory read command.
-What do you see now? - 38.
+What do you see now? - 39.
 At this point, you should see assembly code in the GDB source window.
 The leftmost pulldown menu beneath the buttons allows you to view the source for code related to this program.
-Are you able to view the C language source code for labl.c?
-Why not? - 39.
+Are you able to view the C language source code for lab1.c?
+Why not? - 40.
 Exit GDB so that the code can be rebuilt.
 GDB holds files open that will prevent the code from being recompiled and linked.
-Similarly, make sure you are not holding open files or directories that need to be rewritten in your editor or Windows Explorer. - 40.
+Similarly, make sure you are not holding open files or directories that need to be rewritten in your editor or Windows Explorer. - 41.
 In XPS, select the Applications tab and double click Compiler Options.
 On the Debug and Optimization tab, select No Optimization for the program and select Create symbols for debugging (-g).
-This will cause debug symbols to be put into the elf file and will prevent optimizations so that symbolic debugging can be done from the original C code. - 41.
+This will cause debug symbols to be put into the elf file and will prevent optimizations so that symbolic debugging can be done from the original C code. - 42.
 Recompile the program, download the program again and restart GDB.
-You should be able to view the source code for the lab1.c program. - 42.
+You should be able to view the source code for the lab1.c program. - 43.
 Using the new executable.elf file, run the disassembler again to get a new listing.
 Save the original one.
 Using XMD and its disassembler, compare what you see in memory with what you see in the disassembled elf file.
 Hopefully, they are the same! - If you have time, or at a later time, see if you can understand the assembly language generated by the compiler for your C program.
 Note that the optimizer is completely off, so the code is quite inefficient compared to the first version that you built.
-You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code. - 43.
-In the EDK shell, try using the mb-nm command on your executable.elf file.
+You may want to refer to the MicroBlaze reference manual to be able to interpret the assembly code.

+44. In the EDK shell, try using the mb-nm command on your executable.elf file.
 You may want to use the -n flag to get the output sorted numerically.
 On a Unix system, you can just type man nm to see how to use the command. nm is a standard gnu utility.
-The mb-nm command is just the MicroBlaze version of it. - The nm command is used to dump the symbol table of the object file.
+The mb-nm command is just the MicroBlaze version of it.

+The nm command is used to dump the symbol table of the object file.
 Here you will see the address of various symbols in your program such as the start of subroutines, location of global variables, and other internal symbols.
-This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something. - 44.
-Practice using GDB. - First, set a breakpoint at line 5, 7, or 8 of the lab1.c in the source window.
-Add the counter of lab1.c to a watch window.
-Note that several breakpoints were set.
-Can you figure out where these breakpoints are? - You can find more information on the GDB commands in the Embedded Systems Tools Guide. - 45.
-Use the View Menu to start up other windows and see what they do.
+This command is often useful for finding the memory location of your symbols, especially if you need to use XMD to look at something.